makrai/notes/bruyne21-cross-framework-dutch-emo.md

 * other datasets and other languages than Dutch
 * different model architectures for the pivot method
-* then The pivot method for mapping to other label sets
+* The pivot method for mapping to other label sets
 * other modalities, eg facial emotion recognition (FER)
   * A well-known problem in FER is the poor performance in real-time testing because of the bad quality of datasets [37]